NATIONAL FRUIT COMPOTE DAY

-The French belief that fruit cooked in sugar syrup balanced the effects of humidity on the body led to the invention of compotes.
-Fruit compote may be served either warm.
-It was initially served in the afternoon as a snack with sour cream and biscuits.
-During the Renaissance, compotes began to be served chilled at the end of dinner.
+You may serve fruit compote either warm or cold.
+The French initially served fruit compotes in the afternoon as a snack with sour cream and biscuits.
+During the Renaissance, people began serving compotes chilled at the end of dinner.

-Because of its simplicity, inexpensive ingredients and containing no dairy products, the compote became a staple of Jewish households throughout Europe and was considered part of Jewish cuisine.
+Because of its simplicity, inexpensive ingredients, and no dairy products, the compote became a staple of Jewish households throughout Europe and was considered part of Jewish cuisine.

 HOW TO OBSERVE #NationalFruitCompoteDay

-Make a fruit compote to enjoy with biscuits, oatmeal or yogurt.
+Make a fruit compote to enjoy with biscuits, oatmeal, or yogurt.
 You can even try it with a parfait or experiment on your own.
-If you need some recipes, try one these:
+If you need some recipes, try one of these:

 Use #NationalFruitCompoteDay to post on social media.